 Winter maintenance of school transport routes is primarily dependant upon the priority category of the various roads used.
 As school transport services travel on roads throughout Aberdeenshire, there is no guarantee that winter maintenance treatment will be possible in the case of individual school transport services.
 Priority 1 routes include A class roads and other busy roads linking communities.
 Gritting and snow clearing on all other roads can only commence once these primary routes have been treated.
 The A90 and A96 Trunk roads are maintained by Bear Scotland on behalf of Transport Scotland.

 Whilst double-deck vehicles are ordinarily no more susceptible to adverse weather conditions than other categories of school transport vehicles, forecast or actual high winds may necessitate the withdrawal from service of such vehicles and the substitution of one or more single deck vehicles.
 Again the prime responsibility for such decisions lies with the operator.

 Where connecting transport arrangements have been put in place it is the responsibility of the operator of both the connecting and mainline service to advise the other should their element of the service require to be withdrawn or amended.
 Should either vehicle be delayed or fail to reach the connecting point at no time should a pupil be allowed to leave the vehicle and be left unattended.

 Public transport buses

 Some school pupils and college students travel to their educational establishment on season tickets by means of the public transport network.
-Details of disruptions to Stagecoach Bluebird local bus services during periods of adverse weather are available through their ‘live service information line’ on 01224 597587.
+You need to contact the public transport providers to find out about any disruptions.
+Find out more about public transport.